 Einstein's relativity theory dictates, as a force majeure, an ontic view of the world, according to which relativity is a true state of nature.
-Here, I took a fundamentally different approach that adopts an epistemic view, according to which relativity results from a difference in knowledge about Nature between observers who are in relative motion with respect to each other.
-Postulation that the laws of physics are the same in all inertial frames of reference (SR's first axiom), and specifying that information translated from one frame of reference to another is carried by light or another wave of equal velocity, I calculated the modulations in information about measurements of time, distance, mass, and kinetic energy (summarized in Table 1).
+Here, I took a fundamentally different approach that adopts an epistemic view, according to which relativity results from a difference in information (knowledge) about Nature between observers who are in relative motion with respect to each other.
+Postulation that the laws of physics are the same in all inertial frames of reference (SR's first axiom), and specifying that information translated from one frame of reference to another is carried by light or another information carrier of equal velocity, I calculated the modulations in information about measurements of time and distance.

-ER has some nice properties.:(1) It is very simple.
-(2) It satisfies the Einstein-Podolsky-Rosen's necessary condition for a theory's completeness, in the sense that "every element of the physical reality must have a counter part in the physical theory" (see [9], p.
+IR has some nice properties: (1) it is very simple.
+(2) It satisfies the EPR necessary condition for theories completeness, in the sense that "every element of the physical reality must have a counter part in the physical theory" (see [9], p.
 777).
 In fact, all the variables in the theory are observable by human senses or are directly measurable by human-made devices.
 (3) The theory applies, without alterations or the addition of free parameters, to describing the dynamics of very small and very large bodies.

 Applying the theory's time transformation to the twin paradox, detailed in [58] yields a commonsense solution, according to which the twins reunite after aging equally.
 This solution does not require an arbitrary designation of Earth as the "preferred" frame of reference, which stands in opposition to the mere idea of relativity.
-For the domain of small particle physics, I have shown here that ER succeeds like SR in explaining the "null" result of the famous Michelson-Morley experiment, the time dilation of decaying muons, and the time gain reported in around-the-world clocks experiments.
-More important, ER accounts for the well-known Sagnac Effect and for the results of six recent neutrino-velocity experiments, conducted by OPERA, MINOS, ICARUS, LVD, and Borixeno, whereas SR fails to do so.
+For the domain of small particle physics, I have shown here that IR succeeds like SR in explaining the "null" result of the famous Michelson-Morley experiment, the time dilation of decaying muons, and the time gain reported in around-the-world clocks experiments.
+More important, IR accounts for the well-known Sagnac Effect and for the results of six recent neutrino-velocity experiments, conducted by OPERA, MINOS, ICARUS, LVD, and Borixeno, whereas SR fails to do so.

-Of note is that analysis of the mass-energy transformations, detailed in part II of this article [12], reveals a highly intriguing connectedness, of Golden Ration [59, 60] symmetry, between relativity and quantum mechanics, while suggesting a plausible relativistic explanation of mass-wave correlation and of two major quantum phenomena: quantum criticality and entanglement.
+Of note is that analysis of the mass-energy transformations, detailed in part II of this article [12], reveals a highly intriguing connectedness, of Golden Ration [59, 60] symmetry, between relativity and quantum mechanics, while suggesting a plausible relativistic explanation of mass-wave duality, and of quantum criticality and entanglement.
 Moreover, application of the transformations derived here to cosmology and astrophysics, in complementarity with the classical Doppler effect, proves impressively successful in suggesting plausible answers to key cosmological questions, including the inflationary expansion of the universe at very high redshifts [13], the nature of dark matter and dark energy [13, 14], the evolutionary timeline of chemical elements, the nucleosynthesis [13], and the dynamics of massive black holes at the center of galaxies [15].
-Moreover, the derived expressions for ($\Omega{matter}, \Omega{\Lambda}$) fit nicely with the findings of several observations based on Λ CDM cosmologies, conducted at various redshift ranges [13].
+Moreover, the derived expressions for $(\Omega{\text{matter}}, \Omega{\Lambda})$ fit nicely with the findings of several observations based on Λ CDM cosmologies, conducted at various redshift ranges [13].